Xifax/deckit/README.md

 deckit
 ======

-Python script to quickly convert list of (eng) words to text file with (eng-eng) examples and definitions, [suitable] for [Anki] import.<br />
+*Python script to quickly convert list of (eng) words to text file with (eng-eng) examples and definitions*, [suitable] for [Anki] import.<br />
-All words are processed using [Wordnik], so one should aquire unique api key.
+All words are processed using [Wordnik], so *one should aquire unique api key*.
+Usually finds definitions (or, at least, examples) even for the most obscure lexicon.
+*Plain text output format* over anki deck was chosen do to versatility of anki import (e.g., depending on the model, the same two-fields text could be imported differently).

 ---